logancalldev/gulp-starter-typescript/README.md

-# Gulp, Typescript, Browserify, Browsersync, Sass
+# Gulp, Typescript, Browserify, BrowserSync, Sass

 ## Get Started
-1. Make sure you have yarn installed globally, run `yarn`
+1. Make sure you have yarn installed globally, then run `yarn`
 2. Take a look at the config.json, update the vhost and other variables to your liking
 3. run `gulp`